Jao-Couto/NestJs-task/README.md

-## .env.development with RabbitMQ and MongoDb Atlas uri
+## .env.development with RabbitMQ and MongoDb Atlas URI
-### if my MongoDb not available, just insert your link
+If my MongoDb URI not available, just insert your link

 ## Installation